Importing & Exporting: As Stable as Possible

 - Powering-Up fails?

-If you don't have CTDs but consistently fail to let a blueprint have electricity after import you can try this: Enable Animations during import > Items descending from the sky.
-(The Temporary storm to jump-start electricity is purely cosmetic and not needed)
+If you don't have CTDs but consistently fail to let a blueprint have electricity after import you can try this (after reloading a pre-import save):

 - Collision problems?

-I could only reproduce this once, but the most prevalent tip i've seen is to disable animations during import.
+but the most prevalent tip i've seen is to disable animations during import.

 Random tips:

 - Standalone Nuking.
 If the combination of Nuking and Importing is troublesome, you can do a standalone nuke, save, exit game, reload, and do the import afterwards.
+And make sure you disabled Explosions while Nuking a settlement.

 - Nuking is not a scrapall function.
 It's intended use is to remove a settlement you've build or imported earlier yourself.
 It only removes objects that are LINKED to the workshop. some items placed by Bethesda will not be scrapped (Eg Walls, floors, etc) You will have to scrap those yourself.